junekim6/minnesota-lakes/README.md

 # minnesota-lakes

-This project aims to analyze the variations in the number of ice-cover days of Minnesota's lakes over time and investigate the potential consequences of rising temperatures on these lakes.
+This project aims to analyze the variations in the number of ice-cover days of Minnesota's lakes over time and explore the potential consequences of rising temperatures on these lakes.

 ## Data
 - All data can be found in the `data` folder.